Educational Guides on Ethnic Fashion

 Structure Dress-like kurta + bottoms + dupatta Skirt + blouse + dupatta

-Look & Feel Graceful, modest, flowy Grand, dramatic, spotlight-ready
+Look & Feel Graceful, modest, flowy Grand, dramatic, ceremonial

-Occasions Festivals, semi-formal events, day functions Weddings, receptions, big evening events
+Occasions Festivals, cultural events, day functions Weddings, receptions, evening events

 Close-up of Anarkali fabric panels and Lehenga embroidery details